JackSzwergold/Writing/memories/The Bag of Jewelry.md

 “Don’t tell anybody,” my dad said.
 And I knew what he meant.
 Life was hard enough without neighborhood Yentas, gossips and low lifes knowing that we found this haul.

+Where did these things come from?
 Who owned this stuff?
 Was the stuff stolen?
 Did it all belong to one person if stolen?
 Was there anyway to return the stuff?

 Nothing was practically of concern at that moment past the fact that whatever my mom just found was worth something.
 And to a family that was poor, that meant some kind of magical bonus that could help us survive.
 And that’s what was important.